nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 NovaCare cannot find the patient.

     * 3a1.
-NovaCare prompts the user to enter valid patient details.
+NovaCare prompts the user to enter valid patient ID.
     * 3a2.
 User re-enters the patient details.

       Steps 3a1-3a2 are repeated until a valid patient record is found.